LD4P/bf-workshop-2019/lde-edit-rdf/resource-templates.md

 </pre>

 ## Resource Templates
-Each resource template includes an identifier, information on who created the resource template, when it was created, a description, a URI used to create a triple of the RDF type, the [JSON schema](https://json-schema.org/) to use for validating, and a list of property templates.
+Each Profile contains one or more resource templates with the resource template including an identifier, information on who created the resource template, when it was created, a description, a URI used to create a triple for a RDF type predicate, the [JSON schema](https://json-schema.org/) to use for validating, and a list of property templates.

 <pre class="prettyprint lang-js" style="font-size: 1.1em;">
 {